inclusive-design/guide.inclusivedesign.ca/CONTRIBUTING.md

 ##### Localized strings

-The specific localization strings are provided in the `.po` and/or `.mo` files locataed in the `[./src/locales/](./src/locales)` directory.
+The specific localization strings are provided in the `.po` and/or `.mo` files located in the `[./src/locales/](./src/locales)` directory.
 The strings to translate are automatically added to [messages.js](./src/locales/messages.js) when a build is generated (i.e. `npm start`).
 This also allows translation tools like [Poedit](https://poedit.net) to facilitate editing strings that need to be translated.
 Alternatively, `.po`